 We were making deer this week as they are frequent visitors to the garden and the forest at the back of the property.
-The family of deer and their young pass through the forest and garden every day, we don’t always see them but they do leave us clues of their visit.
+What a privilege to have the family of deer pass through the forest every day, they hold a special place in my heart.

 The deer represents many things to different cultures; gentleness and peace to the First Nations people here in BC.
 In Buddhism, the deer symbolises harmony, happiness, & peace which our world so desperately needs more of right now.

-For me, the deer reminders us to be gentle with ourselves and others; to honor our creativity, sensitivity and intuition.
+For me, the deer are a reminder to be gentle on ourselves and to others; to honor and celebrate our interconnectedness…

 We begin our clay deer by hunting and gathering.
 What could we use for the antlers?
 The tail?
 The ears?
 Giving thanks for what we take, and take only what we need.